 We arrived at the campsite around 2:00 pm on Saturday.
 We were pleased to learn that there were a handful of sites still available along the river, although most of the prime spots were taken.

 We felt lucky to nab site number 12, with beautiful riverfront views and plenty of space between campsites.
-Below are some quick tips, as well as pros and cons of camping at this location, from my perspective.
+Below are some quick tips if you’re considering camping at this location.
 I also created a short video of our experience at the end of this post.

 Pros of camping along the Crooked River: